AviCraimer/relational-calculus-library-lean4/README.md

 # Relational Calculus Library

-This is an open source Lean 4 Library with proves about data structures for working with the relational calculus.
+This is an open source Lean 4 Library with data structures and theorems for working with the relational calculus.

 The motivation of this is two-fold.